Streets of Rage 4

-Streets of Rage 4 is a side-scrolling beat 'em up game developed by Dotemu, Lizardcube, and Guard Crush Games and published by Dotemu.
+Streets of Rage 4 is a 2020 beat 'em up game developed by Dotemu, Lizardcube, and Guard Crush Games and published by Dotemu.
 The game is a continuation of Sega's Streets of Rage trilogy, originally released for the Sega Genesis during the 1990s.
 It was released for Nintendo Switch, PlayStation 4, Windows, Xbox One, Linux, and macOS, in 2020, for Stadia in 2021, and Android and iOS in 2022.
 Streets of Rage 4 received generally positive reviews and sold over 2.5 million copies by April 2021.
 An expansion, Mr. X Nightmare, was released in July 2021.

 Gameplay

 Carrying on the style of gameplay from previous entries in the Streets of Rage series from the early 1990s, Streets of Rage 4 is a side-scrolling beat 'em up in which up to four players locally or two players online fight against waves of enemies, aided by disposable weapons and item pickups.
 Alongside standard attacks, throws, and Blitz Moves, each player character has a set of special attacks that can be performed at the cost of some health.
 In this game, however, players can restore health spent on a special attack by performing successive follow-up attacks without getting hit.
 Each player character also has unique super combo, "Star Moves", which can be performed by collecting Stars in each level.
 A new combo system is introduced, along with the ability to juggle opponents against walls and other players, allowing players to earn extra points by stringing together long combos without getting hit.
 Each character has unique traits, such as Max's wall jump and grappling jump, Shiva's weapon parry mechanics and aerial rave/air combo, and Floyd's long-range grapple.